adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 In this case, the system administrator for each of these departments would want to claim this domain for identity use.
-The Enterprise Dashboard prevents multiple departments from claiming the same domain.
+The Adobe Admin Console prevents multiple departments from claiming the same domain.
 However, once claimed by a single department, other departments can request access to another department's domain.
 The first department to claim the domain is the *owner*